-In climate push, Microsoft to erase its carbon footprint from atmosphere
+Microsoft to erase its carbon footprint, past and future, in climate push

 “It’s imperative that we enable energy companies to transition, including to renewable energy and to the development and use of negative emission technologies like carbon capture and storage and direct air capture,” Microsoft said.

-Reporting by Stephen Nellis and Jeffrey Dastin; Editing by Edwina Gibbs and Bernadette Baum
+Reporting by Stephen Nellis, Jeffrey Dastin, Dan Levine in San Francisco, Valerie Volcovici in Washington; Editing by Edwina Gibbs, Peter Henderson, Bernadette Baum and Richard Chang